spinnylights/vulkan-notes/vulkan_notes.md

 order will mean that memory writes in **Am∩Sm₁** will be made available, and that available memory writes in **Am∩Sm₁** will be made visible to **Bm∩Sm₂**.

+Execution dependencies that are not memory dependencies cannot guarantee that data which has been written by an operation will be ready for reading by a later operation, or that one set of data will be written to a location before another set of data is written there.

 ### Memory access synchronization between device and host